UkoeHB/cobweb_book/books/src/starting.md

 ```

-Now lets run the program we have our first bevy cobweb program, next chapter we can start making changes *Without recompiling*
+Now let's run the program we have our first bevy cobweb program, next chapter we can start making changes *Without recompiling*